dartlangfr/game-store-codelab/user-story-1.md

     dependencies:
       polymer: any
     ```
-  - `build.dart` is runned after a file is saved, and displays Polymer warnings from the linter
+  - `build.dart` is launched after a file is saved, and displays Polymer warnings from the linter
   - `clickcounter.html` and `clickcounter.dart` is a custom element named `click-counter`

     ```HTML